FredericGariepy/LighthouseLabs/PKM/W4/D1/Blue Team/typical day shift.md

 > It should be noted that this framework talks about not just what is reported, but to what standard the item is addressed.

 [Siemplify SOAR platform software solution](https://www.youtube.com/watch?v=xmusgGAxeWs&feature=youtu.be)

+Common “trigger” events that lead to escalation of an incident.
+Typically anything that shows a high level of effect against the CIA Triad would either escalate the incident or have it marked as “Urgent”.

+Relevant Incident Reports will be examined to determine specific actions and statuses.

+Playbooks will be assessed and followed.
+In some cases, where no specific Playbook is available, generic playbooks might be used.